-ISCC may issue a Red Card in case of critical non-conformities with ISCC requirements (e.g. in the framework of the ISCC Integrity Programme), or if measures required due to a Yellow Card have not been completely implemented within a set time, or if the CB does not react to or report on repeated written requests for, e.g. evidence or statements by ISCC, or if the accreditation body or competent national public authority has suspended the accreditation or recognition of the CB.
+ISCC may issue a Red Card in case of critical non-conformities with ISCC requirements or if measures required due to a Yellow Card have not been completely implemented within a set time, or if the CB does not react to or report on repeated written requests for, e.g. evidence or statements by ISCC, or if the accreditation body or competent national public authority has suspended the accreditation or recognition of the CB.